Find Affordable College Courses

 $21,475 Average Tuition & Fees

 The excellent programs at University of Wisconsin - Milwaukee helped the school earn the #5 place on this year’s ranking of the best general visual and performing arts schools in the Great Lakes Region .
-UWM is a fairly large public school located in the city of Milwaukee.
+UWM is a very large public school located in the large city of Milwaukee.

-UWM undergraduate students pay an average of $21,475 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UWM are $21,475 a year.
 On average, visual arts graduates from UWM take out $26,000 in student loans while working on their degree.

-Full General Visual & Performing Arts at University of Wisconsin - Milwaukee Report
+Read full report on General Visual & Performing Arts at University of Wisconsin - Milwaukee

 $27,111 Average Tuition & Fees

-University of Cincinnati - Main Campus did quite well in this year’s ranking of the best value schools for general visual and performing arts students.
-It came in at #6 on the list.
-Located in the large city of Cincinnati, UC is a public school with a very large student population.
+With a ranking of #6, University of Cincinnati - Main Campus did quite well on this year’s best value schools for general visual and performing arts students.
+Located in the city of Cincinnati, UC is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UC are $27,111 per year.